dandaman/whealbiCode/ABBA-BABA/README.md

 D-statistic calculated WITHOUT Error Correction and WITHOUT Ancient Transition removal (from the ANGSD website)

 * `.result.TransRem.txt`
-D-statistic calculated WITHOUT Error Correction and WITH Ancient Transition removal (from the ANGSD website) This output was used for the subsequent analyses.
+D-statistic calculated WITHOUT Error Correction and WITH Ancient Transition removal (from the ANGSD website).
+This output was used for the subsequent analyses.